japila-books/spark-sql-internals/docs/physical-operators/CodegenSupport.md

 Internally, `produce` link:SparkPlan.md#executeQuery[prepares a physical operator for query execution] and then generates a Java source code with the result of <<doProduce, doProduce>>.

-While generating the Java source code, `produce` annotates code blocks with `PRODUCE` markers that are link:spark-sql-catalyst-QueryPlan.adoc#simpleString[simple descriptions] of the physical operators in a structured query.
+While generating the Java source code, `produce` annotates code blocks with `PRODUCE` markers that are link:catalyst/QueryPlan.md#simpleString[simple descriptions] of the physical operators in a structured query.

 TIP: Enable `spark.sql.codegen.comments` Spark SQL property to have `PRODUCE` markers in the generated Java source code.